tau-adl/Position-Control-Using-ORBSLAM2-on-the-Jetson-Nano/README.md

 ## Running OrbSLAM2 on the EUROC dataset:

-Add a yaml configuration file from EUROC under:
+Add the euroc.yaml configuration file from the EUROC dataset to:

 ~/ORB_SLAM2_CUDA/Examples/ROS/ORB_SLAM2_CUDA/conf

 Change the ros_mono.launch in the original repo to the file in this repo.